Digital commons: Open-source agriculture

+Open-source agriculture follows the principles of open-source software development, facilitating the sharing of agricultural knowledge, practices, and data within the farming community.
+By encouraging collaboration and transparency, this movement aims to enhance innovation and efficiency in farming practices.
+Farmers can freely access, modify, and redistribute information, empowering them with customizable agricultural technologies and solutions suited to their unique contexts.
+By adopting open-source principles, open-source agriculture strives to foster sustainability and resilience in the agricultural sector while challenging traditional proprietary approaches.
+Through its inclusive approach to agricultural innovation, the movement seeks to create a more equitable and sustainable future for farmers and communities worldwide.

 Issues

 Opportunity of digital commons

 The usage of digital commons has led to the disruption of industries that benefited from publishing (authors and publishers) while providing potential to other industries.
 Many wikis help to pass knowledge to be used in a productive manner.
 They also have increased opportunities in education, healthcare, manufacturing, governance, finance, science, etc.

 Massive open online courses (MOOCs) are a great example of opportunities that digital commons bring, by bringing the opportunity to access high quality education to many people.
 Mayo Clinic is another example of spreading the medical knowledge to public availability.
 Nowadays most scientific journals have an online presence as well.

 Gender imbalance in digital commons

-The traditional under-representation of women and the lack of gender diversity in the field of STEM and in the programmer culture is also present in digital commons-based initiatives and open-source-software projects like Wikipedia or OpenStreetMap.
+The traditional under-representation of women and the lack of gender diversity in the field of STEM and in the programmer culture is also present in digital commons-based initiatives like open science and open-source-software projects like Wikipedia or OpenStreetMap.
 Also smaller initiatives, like hackerspaces, makerspaces or fab labs are characterized by a considerable gender gap among their participants.

 There are different initiatives trying to face these challenges and bridging this gap by providing and creating empowering spaces where women and non-binary persons can experiment, exchange and learn with and from each other.
 Feminist hackerspaces were founded as a reaction to women's experiences of sexism, harassment and misogyny shown by the brogrammer culture in hackerspaces.
 Besides closing the gender gap among participants and creating safe spaces for female and non-binary persons, some projects additionally want to visualize the under-representation and lack of gender-related topics in the movements and in the outcome of their work.
 The collective Geochicas for example is engaged in the OpenStreetMap community looking on maps through a feminist lens and visualize data linked to gender and feminism.
 One project launched during 2016 and 2017 aimed to map cancer clinics and feminicides in Nicaragua.
 In the same years Geochicas created visibility campaigns on Twitter under the hashtag "#MujeresMapeandoElMundo" and the “International Survey on Gender Representation”.
 In 2018 they created a virtual map by analyzing data from OpenStreetMap to rise awareness of the lack of representation of women's names on the streets of cities in Latin America and Spain.